Clint Eastwood: Relationships and children

 Twice divorced, Eastwood has had numerous casual and serious relationships of varying length and intensity over his life, many of which overlapped.
 He has eight known children by six women, only half of whom were contemporaneously acknowledged.
 Eastwood refuses to confirm his exact number of offspring, and there have been wide discrepancies in the media regarding the number.
 He is closed to discussing his families with the media, stating, "they're vulnerable people.
 I can protect myself, but they can't."
-His biographer, Patrick McGilligan, has stated on camera that Eastwood's total number of children is unclear and that "one was when he was still in high school."
+His biographer, Patrick McGilligan, has stated on camera that Eastwood's total number of children is indeterminate and that "one was when he was still in high school".

-Eastwood's first marriage was to manufacturing secretary Margaret Neville Johnson in December 1953, having met her on a blind date the previous May.
-During the courtship, he had an affair that resulted in his daughter, Laurie (born 1954), who was adopted by Clyde and Helen Warren of Seattle.
-While the identity of Laurie's biological mother is not public record, McGilligan said the mother belonged to a theatre group Eastwood participated in.
+Eastwood's first marriage was to manufacturing secretary-turned-fitness instructor Margaret Neville Johnson in December 1953, having met her on a blind date the previous May.
+During the courtship, he had an affair that resulted in his daughter Laurie (born 1954), who was adopted by Clyde and Helen Warren of Seattle.
+While the identity of Laurie's biological mother is not public record, McGilligan said the mother belonged to a theater group Eastwood participated in.
 Eastwood continued having affairs while married to Johnson, including a 1959 to 1973 liaison with stuntwoman Roxanne Tunis that produced a daughter, Kimber (born 1964).
+Tunis and Eastwood would keep up a "healthy relationship" until her death in 2023.